 Wow, what a year so far, the nights are finally brightening up, but we still need something to look forward to; relaxation, warm weather and quality time with those who you love.

-For some people that is true, but there are a lot of people that have a disability of various severity, that have to think about a lot more, along with wondering if it will be plane sailing, or will there be bumps in the road, getting to their relaxing holiday.
+For some people that is true.
+However, there are lots of people that have a disability of varying severity.
+This group of people have to think about a lot more.
+Wondering if it will be plane sailing, or will there be bumps in the road, getting to their relaxing holiday.
 (Hope you don’t mind, I like playing with words)

 Let’s look at the various steps to not only getting to the holiday but booking it, over the next few weeks the journey from booking a hotel, encompassing all methods of transport will be looked at.

 There are a lot of advertisements, either on the radio, or TV where they always give a number to ring, or a web site to look at.
 It does not matter whether you can read them or not, have a disability, or not, they are so quick, how many people can remember them?

 However, the majority of people will remember enough information to go on to the internet and find out more about the holiday that was advertised.
 Now here is where the fun begins (or not).